andorp/IdrisExtSTGCodegen/talks/bob2021/custom-backend.rst

 In the Either example above Left gets tag 0 and Right gets tag 1.

 Constructors can be considered structured information: as a name associated with parameters.
 The custom back-end needs to decide how to represent such data.
-For example using SExp in a Lisp like language, Dict in Python, JSON in JavaScript etc. -- TODO check SExpr The most important aspect to consider is that these structured values are heap related values, which should be created and stored dynamically.
+For example using Dict in Python, JSON in JavaScript etc.
+The most important aspect to consider is that these structured values are heap related values, which should be created and stored dynamically.
 If there is an easy way to map in the host technology, the memory management for these values could be inherited.
 If not, then the host technology is